-Last week, I traveled to Chhindwara, a city in India and a Municipal Corporation in Chhindwara district, in the state of Madhya Pradesh (M.P), to attend Corn Festival 2019 (15th and 16th December).
+Do you know that India does its own version of CORN FESTIVAL in Chhindwara district, in the state of Madhya Pradesh (M.P)?
 Despite having been to M.P a couple of times, this was my first introduction to this city and its legacy of corn.
-To be honest, I did not even know that India has its own version of corn festival.
+To be honest, I did not even know that we have something like corn festival.
 When I got an invite to attend the two days event, only then I learned that Madhya Pradesh is one of the largest corn producing states, with Chhindwara making the highest contribution to it.
 The presence of suitable soil and climate makes maize as the most sought-after crop of the district.
 Around a decade ago, Mr. Kamal Nath (Chief Minister now) had introduced this idea of sowing corn in the soil here and the farmers of the district had happily accepted the option of maize farming.
 The efforts are speaking for themselves.
 So here is a little something from there.

 Did you know that “Chhindwara” gets its name from “Chhind”, wild local palm?
 Well, I also dint know until I visited the city and interacted with the locals.
 The whole idea of attending ‘an event centered around a major crop’, eating dishes made of corn and exploring a new city, made me fly down to Nagpur (nearest Airport from Chhindwara, approx 125 km) and then do a road trip at 2 a.m. in the night to be there.

 What is CORN FESTIVAL of Chhindwara?